Volkswagen replaces Herbert Diess as CEO of the VW brand

-Diess has been pushing to cut costs in Germany to help pay for a 34 billion euro ($38 billion) investment in electric and autonomous cars and 50 billion euros for EV battery procurement.
-Diess has also come under fire after Volkswagen was forced to halt sales of its newest VW Golf model because of software glitches at a time the company is also preparing to mass produce VW's ID.3 electric car.
+Diess is trying to get the company's powerful labour leaders, who control nine of the 19 seats on the supervisory board, to agree to painful costs cuts.
+The savings are designed to help pay for a 34 billion euro ($38 billion) investment in electric and autonomous cars and 50 billion euros for EV battery procurement.

+Diess also came under pressure after Volkswagen was forced to halt sales of its newest VW Golf model because of software glitches at a time when the company is preparing to mass produce VW's ID.3 electric car.

 - READ MORE ON: